I spent five of my most formative years in California, finding myself. I’d move back in a heartbeat.

 Split 2-Week Travels

 Surely you’ve seen the viral story about the family that took their little girl to Walt Disney World!
-That’s exactly what I’m talking about.
-Instead of worrying about my time or your time – just go together!
-We’ll be trying this one out in the near future!
-I’ll keep you posted on how it goes, but I know it’s going to be fantastic!
-We always have such a great time when we all get together.
+That’s exactly what I’m referring to.
+Instead of worrying about “my time” or “your time” – just go together!